-• The testing schedules for the Placement Examinations will be posted on the music portion of the nobts.edu/music website and sent out via email.

-- Students should be present on site or available through video-conferencing fifteen minutes prior to a scheduled examination. - Results of the exams will be emailed to each student. - For the student with an accredited undergraduate degree in music, all prerequisite and remedial course work must be completed within 18 months.
-For the student without an accredited undergraduate degree in music, all pre-requisite course deficiencies must be completed within 24 months.
+- The testing schedules for the Placement Examinations will be posted on the music portion of the nobts.edu/music website and sent out via email. - Students should be present on site or available through video-conferencing fifteen minutes prior to a scheduled examination. - Results of the exams will be emailed to each student. - For the student with an accredited undergraduate degree in music, all prerequisite and remedial course work must be completed within 24 months.
+For the student without an accredited undergraduate degree in music, all pre-requisite course deficiencies must be completed within 36 months.
+In some instances a class may not be offered within the specified time-frame.